jonathan-works/corleone.pizza.ws/README.md

 > [Database script](https://drive.google.com/file/d/1CueIqUimDL9WbKdSAkjUbYGuNfMfIUiJ/view?usp=sharing)

 * Run Script on an instance of MySQL

+* Change the connection parameters in the configuration file "~/persistence.xml"

 ```
 * Change the connection parameters in the configuration file "~/persistence.xml"
 ```